Best monocular 2024: Spot the top models on the market

 Buy it if

-✅ You want a great all-rounder: It's affordable, lets plenty of light through, is compact and lightweight, good for beginners and stargazers, can withstand tough conditions and has excellent ED optics.
+✅ You want a great all-rounder: It's affordable, compact and lightweight, can withstand tough conditions and has excellent ED optics.

 Don't buy it if:

-❌ You want high magnification: For zooming in on fine details, you'd likely want an instrument that has a higher magnification.
-A 10x variant of this model is available.
+❌ You want high magnification: For zooming in on fine details, you'll want an instrument that has a higher magnification, like the 10x variant of this model.

 The bottom line

 🔎 Opticron Explorer WA ED-R 8x42 A great all-rounder that boasts fantastic quality optics in a compact package at an affordable price.
-Perfect for wide-field observations and comfortable and easy to use. ★★★★
+It's comfortable and easy to use, perfect for wide-field observations. ★★★★

-The Opticron Explorer WA ED-2 8x42 is a great monocular for beginners looking to engage in a bit of stargazing.
-The 42mm objective lens allows it to soak in a lot of light from distant stars and the 8x magnification is ideal for reducing wobbles and making it easier to focus in on objects.
+For stargazing novices, the Opticron Explorer WA ED-2 8x42 is a fantastic monocular.
+It can capture a lot of light from distant stars thanks to its 42mm objective lens, and the 8x magnification is perfect for reducing wobbles and improving focus on objects.

 Swipe to scroll horizontally